Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 |U4	|N/A	|1	|SOT-23-5	|NCP718ASN300T1G 	|3V0 voltage regulator|
 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

-The PCB was designed on purpose with "big" components only (0603 is the smallest footprint) and not sadistic small caps like the 0402.
+The PCB was designed on purpose with "big" components only (0603 is the smallest footprint) and not sadistic small caps like the 0402 size.
 The only intimidating component is the tiny signal inverter (SC-88A is indeed not the most comfortable package to handle I must admit).

 ## Overview of JLCPCB ordering options